ccrysisa/ccrysisa.github.io/docs/posts/lifetime-annotations/index.md

 C11 [6.2.4] **Storage durations of objects**

-> An object has a storage duration that determines its lifetime.
+&gt; An object has a storage duration that determines its lifetime.
 There are four storage
 durations: static, thread, automatic, and allocated.

 ## 影片注解